U.S. says Saudi pipeline attacks originated in Iraq: Wall Street Journal

 The drone attack happened two days after four vessels, including two Saudi oil tankers, were damaged by sabotage off the coast of the United Arab Emirates.

-The attacks took place against a backdrop of U.S.-Iranian tension following Washington’s decision this month to try to cut Tehran’s oil exports to zero and beef up its military presence in the Gulf in response to what it called Iranian threats.
+The attacks took place against a backdrop of U.S.-Iranian tension following Washington’s move last month to try to cut Tehran’s oil exports to zero and beef up its military presence in the Gulf in response to what it called Iranian threats.

+“All of our intelligence services and our air force denied these reports because the air space is known,” Mahdi said.
+“As far as we are concerned, we have no proof and we have no evidence in this matter.”

+He said none of the Iraqi intelligence or military services that monitor its air space detected any launch.
+“There was no movement on that day on this subject,” he said.

-Reporting by Doina Chiacu; editing by Tim Ahmann and Jonathan Oatis
+Reporting by Doina Chiacu and David Brunnstrom in Washington, Ahmed Rasheed in Baghdad; editing by Tim Ahmann and Jonathan Oatis